Super-NES/beautiful-jekyll/index.md

 #### Automatic Network Balancing

-In [Peer-to-Peer Architecture] (https://conclave-team.github.io/conclave-site/#peer-to-peer-architecture), we explained how users immediately connect to a user upon clicking that user's sharing link.
+In [Peer-to-Peer Architecture](https://conclave-team.github.io/conclave-site/#peer-to-peer-architecture), we explained how users immediately connect to a user upon clicking that user's sharing link.
 The problem is that it's likely that the first user of a document is going to share their link with several users resulting in that single point-of-failure.
 Our p2p architecture ends up looking pretty much like the client-server architecture we wanted to move away from.

 Our solution was to add an evaluation step before connecting a new user to the network.
 When a new user attempts to join the document (or network), they send a connection request first.